Anita Knight MBACP MA Children & Adult Counsellor- Shrewsbury Telford Oswestry

 Organisational membership and important information

-I am a Relate registered Safe Speak practitioner
+I have been a Relate registered Safe Speak practitioner for nearly 3 years

 I am a Registered Member of the BACP and follow their Ethical Framework for Good Practice in Counselling and Psychotherapy within my practices.